Supported Data Types

 The CONVERT_TO function converts data to bytes from the input type.
 The CONVERT_FROM function converts data from bytes to the input type.
 For example, the following CONVERT_TO function converts an integer to bytes using big endian encoding:

-The following table lists the data types for use with the CONVERT_TO and CONVERT_FROM functions:
+The following table lists the data types you can use with the CONVERT_TO and CONVERT_FROM functions:

 |Type||Input Type||Output Type|